-2.5 Impacts to Bay and Offshore Bottom
+4.2 Impacts to Bay and Offshore Bottom

 The conversion of bay bottom habitat as a result of the MSC Project is expected to have both positive and negative effects on the overall habitat functional value of the bay system, with an expected net increase in functional value.
-Some of the dredged material from the proposed MSC Project would be used to convert open bay bottom to mitigation marsh, oyster reef, or sand platform conducive to seagrass colonization.
-Material would also be used to cap mercury-impacted sediments and provide a bay bottom suitable for benthic production.
-A total of 1540 acres of bay bottom and mercury-impacted bottom would be enhanced by habitat creation.
+Some of the dredged material from the proposed MSC Project would be used to convert open bay bottom to oyster reef.
+A total of 130 acres of bay bottom would be enhanced by habitat creation.